-The total Mineral Reserve tonnes for 2022 have been reduced by 94 kt in comparison with the 2021 statement (Figure 6).
-This reduction is primarily due to depletion through production ("Mined (total)" -464 kt).
-In addition, an adjustment of -111 kt ("Written-off"), was made to downgrade reserve to resource for certain material at the end of the LoMP, in accordance with the Boliden Area strategic plan.
-A total of 669 kt has been added to the reserve through a combination of resource conversion and technical adjustments.
+The total Mineral Reserve tonnes for 2023 have been reduced by 38 kt in comparison with the 2022 statement (Figure 6).
+Depletion through production accounts for 451 kt ("Mined (total)").
+A total of 414 kt has been added to the reserve through a combination of resource conversion (300 kt) and technical adjustments (114 kt).

-Figure 6: Changes to Mineral Reserves (P+P)
+Figure 6: Changes to Mineral Reserves